Myths about COVID-19 busted: Masks, indoor transmission, cold weather, and more

 Since the start of the pandemic, information about COVID-19, its effects, symptoms, modes of transmission and prevention has changed consistently, leading some to question whether the information can be trusted.

-It can, Landon said, and should.
-There is no one metric that works in every situation, and some sometimes doctors and public health experts use different metrics in different contexts to make decisions.
+It can, Landon said, and it should.
+There is no one metric that works in every situation, and sometimes doctors and public health experts use different metrics in different contexts to make decisions.

 New data comes in every day as science continues to learn, Landon said, which can lead to disagreements, but disagreements are a normal part of the scientific process.